juice49/StylusModularScale/readme.md

 		// Scale, Base Font Size, Ratio
 		font-size modularScale(4, 16, 'golden')

+### Arguments

+#### Scale

+An integer value to scale the base font size by.
+Zero always equals the base font size.
+Provide a positive value to scale up or a negative value to scale down.

+#### baseFontSize

+The base font size in pixels.
+Unit optional; both `18` and `18px` are valid.

+#### Ratio

+The ratio to use for scaling.
+Must be either a string matching one of the predefined ratios, or a formula for a custom ratio.

+### Configuration

-I recommend wrapping the mixin after importing it to include your base values.
+I recommend wrapping the mixin to include your base values.
 This means you only have to pass in a base font size and ratio once.
 The setup looks like this:

 	@import StylusModularScale

-	ms(scale)
+	// Create a new mixin that in turn calls `modularScale` with preset arguments ms(scale)
-		modularScale(scale, 18, golden')
+		modularScale(scale, 18, 'golden')

 	h1
 		font-size ms(4)